 Please check the timetable for our operating programme to see what is running today.

-The 2 ½ mile (4km) long track of the Nursery Railway (2ft gauge) leaves from the museum building and passes the locomotive sheds and the lake before crossing over the Waveney Valley Line, where passengers get their first sight of the 15-inch (0.38m) gauge engines waiting to begin their journey from Lakeside station.
+The 1 ½ mile long track of the Fen Railway (2ft gauge) leaves from the museum building and passes the locomotive sheds and the lake before crossing over the Waveney Valley Railway, where passengers get their first sight of the 15-inch (0.38m) gauge engines waiting to begin their journey from Lakeside station.

-2015 - The commercial nurseries whose land you can see from our Nursery and Waveney Lines trackbeds ceased trading in 2011.
+Update 2017 - The commercial nurseries whose land you can see from our Fen Railway and Waveney Lines trackbeds ceased trading in 2011.
 The views from our train ride are no longer of growing Nursery plants.
-The lands owners are turning some of the land back to 'managed' nature, which in time will give better views than at the moment.
+The land owners are turning some of the land back to 'managed' nature, which in time will give better views than at the moment.
 Meanwhile we await new neighbours.
 We apologise that the view is currently beyond our control.
-We have made vast improvements to the views in 2014/5.
+We have made vast improvements to the views in since 2011 thanks to the Bressingham Volunteers who have removed many derelict poly tunnels and planted new shrubs, trees and hedgerows.

 The Garden Railway